quantumNexus0/-Build-7-Real-Time-Salesforce-LWC-Projects/README.md

 **Problem:** Apex callout errors

 **Solution:** Ensure Remote Site Settings are properly configured before making HTTP callouts from Apex.

+### Guest User Access Issues (Experience Cloud)

+**Problem:** Weather App not working for guest users / "You do not have access to the Apex class named 'WeatherAppController'" error

+**Solution:** Enable Guest User Profile access to the Apex class:
+1. Go to Experience Builder → Settings → General
+2. Click on Guest User Profile
+3. Find "Enabled Apex Class Access" section
+4. Click Edit
+5. Move weatherAppController from Available to Enabled
+6. Click Save

+**Problem:** Changes not reflecting after updating Guest User Profile

+**Solution:**
+1. Clear your browser cache
+2. Try accessing the site in incognito/private mode
+3. Wait a few minutes for changes to propagate
+4. Republish your Experience Cloud site

 ## 🤝 Contributing